-Everybody loves Hanukkah, the festival of lights that comes but once a year!
-Every December, we look forward to this joy-filled excuse to stuff our faces with fried potatoes, sour cream and apple sauce, but eight days of burning candles, gift giving and frying pancakes could lead to some seriously wasteful behavior.
-Not to worry, all you eco Hanukkah lovers – there are plenty of ways that you can green up this year’s holiday celebration, and here are five smart tips to get you started!
+Everybody loves Hanukkah; the festival of lights that comes but once a year!
+Every December, we look forward to this joy-filled excuse to stuff our faces with fried potatoes, sour cream, and apple sauce, but eight days of burning candles, giving gifts, and frying pancakes could lead to some seriously wasteful behavior.
+Not to worry, all you eco Hanukkah lovers—there are plenty of ways that you can green up this year’s holiday celebration, and here are five smart tips to get you started!

 1. Use Earth Friendly Menorahs, Dreidels and other Hanukkah Goodies

-Since Hanukkah is all about tradition, the most eco way to celebrate is to use things that have been passed down from family or friends.
-If you still find yourself without the necessary Hanukkah gear, start your own tradition and buy something.
-From menorahs made from old pipes to fair trade wooden dreidels that will save the rain forest, there are some great eco alternatives out there.
+Since Hanukkah is all about tradition, the most eco-savvy way to celebrate is to use things that have been passed down from family or friends.
+If you still find yourself without the necessary seasonal gear, start your own tradition and buy something.
+From menorahs made from old pipes to dreidels made of reclaimed wood, there are some great eco alternatives out there.

 2. Keep a Green Kitchen

 Dispose of Cooking Grease Properly

 Potato pancakes, also known as latkes, are a special treat that just about everyone can enjoy.
 The only problem with these delicious morsels is the recipe calls for large amounts of oil for frying, and disposing of used cooking oil in an eco friendly way can be a little tricky.
 This year put used cooking oil in an old container and find out about disposal services in your local area.
 For those of you who compost, you can combine the oil with some sawdust or lawn clippings, throw in some fertilizer and lime, and put it in the compost bin.
 All household oils are biodegradable.